iamareyes/pig/README.md

 dice game pig

-Do note merge this branch!!!
+Do not merge this branch!!!